TomK32/APRI50/FEATURES.md

 * [0.2] Player.resources (metal, energy, water, biomass)
 * [0.2] Placing evokit costs resources (1 each)
 * Harvest to replentish resources
-* Loose condition when out of resources
+* Loose condition when out of resources and actors (colonists)
 * Continuous terraforming?
 * [postponed] Stefan's Doomsday mode!
 Destroy all teh urfs!
-* Separate save-games for map and expedition team, allow playing with two expeditions on one map.
+* Separate save-games for map and expedition team (plus the colonyship), allowing to play with two expeditions on a shared map.
 * Gamepad support